 Another day, another toxic social skills goal… I am an Autistic speech-language pathologist (SLP) in a PBIS public school setting with a caseload of 100+ special education students in grades K-12 who receive speech therapy services.
 I supervise SLP assistants on a few campuses.
-Approximately one-fourth of my caseload is autistic children and adolescents, 15% are ADHDers, and the rest are learning or intellectually disabled with just a handful of articulation-only kids sprinkled in.
-The vast majority of new-to-me students come with IEPs that have, probably well-meaning, but in actuality, toxic social skills goals written by SLPs, Licensed School Psychologists, Special Education Teachers, and sometimes, parents.
+Approximately one-fourth of my caseload is autistic children and adolescents, 15% are ADHDers, and the rest are learning or intellectually disabled, with just a handful of articulation-only kids sprinkled in.
+The vast majority of new-to-me students come with IEPs that are probably well-meaning but, in actuality, toxic social skills goals written by SLPs, Licensed School Psychologists, Special Education Teachers, and sometimes, parents.
 I discontinue these kinds of IEP goals as quickly as possible, and in the meantime, my SLP-Assistants are provided with guidance for how to proceed in the least damaging way to the kid until this can be done.

-A neurodivergent middle school student was recently assigned to me, and according to their last evaluation report “XYZ is very social, “yet “struggles with being included by peers.”
+A neurodivergent middle school student was recently assigned to me, and according to their last evaluation report, “XYZ is very social, “yet “struggles with being included by peers.”
 The report also indicates that XYZ doesn’t grasp sarcasm and “doesn’t perceive subtle bullying or manipulative behavior by their peers.”
 In the PBIS public school world, when a neurodivergent student’s peers are mean to them, it’s always the neurodivergent kid’s fault.
 And because it’s their fault, the IEP committee always writes a social skills training goal to “help them make friends.”

 “With modeling, practice, and using all accommodations, XYZ will increase social interactions and build relationships with peers by initiating play, giving compliments, and adopting a problem-solving attitude during lunchtime and in their general education inclusion classes.”